c19witness/uk-covid19-inquiry/2023-10-03_module-2/2_Statement_by_Lead_Counsel_to_the_Inquiry.rst

 February.

-On 2 February, a public information campaign was launched by the DHSC advising the population to adopt respiratory and hand hygiene behaviours.
+On 2 February, a public information campaign was launched by the DHSC advising the population to adopt respiratory and :outline:`hand hygiene` behaviours.
 The Prime Minister receives an update on the evacuation of UK nationals and at SAGE, two days later, the CMO, the DCMO and the Chief Scientific Adviser and a number of other scientists from universities, from research institutes such as Imperial and the London School of Hygiene & Tropical Medicine agreed that United Kingdom-only China-focused measures would likely only achieve minor delays in slowing United Kingdom transmission, but that transmission could be slowed if multiple countries took concerted action.
 But of course as is well known no such concerted action took place.

 A "consensus statement" -- I've referred already to the process by which the scientific committees produced a statement concluding and summarising their views -- a "consensus statement" from the modelling scientific committee, SPI-M-O, dated 3 February concludes: